fleetdm/fleet/handbook/sales/README.md

 ## Responsibilities

-### Onboard a Solutions consultant
-What do you do every day?
-What does the path to success look like in this role and what can you do to contribute quickly at Fleet?
-To onboard a Solutions Consultant at Fleet it's important to understand the [continued training needed](https://docs.google.com/document/d/1sXrXxmu53EZCL9sgFC-iI3j4zScAsxBw38S-4soFssE/edit).

 ### Send a quote
 During the buying cycle, the champion will need to start the process to secure funding in cooperation with the economic buyer and the finance org.